AtharvKashyap/IndiaMART_Ecommerce/README.md

-# IndiaMART_Ecommerce
+# IndianMART_Ecommerce
-An E-commerce Website Created for the IndiaMART store in Dakar, Senegal
+An E-commerce Website Created for the IndianMART store in Dakar, Senegal